I like to write articles containing handy gardening tips, secrets, and general botanical and horticultural nerdiness.

 Some seeds have a longevity that rivals some of the oldest trees alive on the planet.
 The record for the longest seed in the world to germinate belongs to a 2,000 year old date palm seed.
 Remarkably, this seed wasn’t recovered from a place with ideal (stable cold and dry) storage conditions.
 Instead, it was recovered from a place close to the Dead Sea.
 While this location is very dry, it is also extremely hot with an average maximum temperature that ranges between 20 degrees Celsius in winter to 39 degrees Celsius in summer.
 The seed was germinated in 2006 and is still healthy and growing today.
-A 1,300-year-old lotus seed had also been previously germinated, however it didn’t cope with the long storage period quite so well.
+A 1,300-year-old lotus seed had also been previously germinated.
+However, it didn’t cope with the long storage period quite so well.
 The resulting plant was severely malformed due to genetic abnormalities.

 So let's examine some of the factors that can decrease seed viability in seeds with traditional seed dormancy, that is seeds that can survive being dried and have about a 6-10% moisture content inside their walls once they are dried, and what can be done instead to maximise it.

 Humidity & Seed Viability

 The first big factor affecting seed viability is moisture.
 It’s a well known fact that seeds are alive, they are a complete blueprint to create a new plant encased in a package that both protects it and provides energy to enable germination.
 Because seeds are alive, they respire (although very, very slowly) just like any other living thing does and require oxygen just like any other living.
 However, air is more than just oxygen.
 Air contains moisture and a measure of this is known as relative humidity.